socketsupply/sockets.sh/src/docs/guide-p2p.md

 learn his address.
 The solution is for her to ask some friends who might have talked to Bob recently.

-In this anology, Alice's letter is really a packet of data.
+In this analogy, Alice's letter is really a packet of data.
 Bob's address is his external `IP address` and `port`.
 And their friends, are a serializable list of recently known IP addresses and ports.
 You can read more about the technical details in the `STATE_0` section of the [spec][G1].